scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## Scala 3 compatibility

-At present, both Scala 3.3 LTS and Scala 3.4 through 3.7 still support JDK 8 and above.
+Scala 3 versions from 3.3 LTS through Scala 3.7 support JDK 8 and above.

 As per [this blog post](https://www.scala-lang.org/news/next-scala-lts-jdk.html), Scala 3.8 will have a new minimum JDK version of 17.